tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 ### 7.2 Compression

-TidesDB supports multiple compression algorithms: Snappy emphasizes speed over compression ratio, LZ4 provides a balanced approach with good speed and reasonable compression, and ZSTD offers a higher compression ratio at the cost of some performance.
-Compression can be applied to both SSTable entries and WAL entries.
+TidesDB supports multiple compression algorithms for SSTable data: Snappy emphasizes speed over compression ratio, LZ4 provides a balanced approach with good speed and reasonable compression, and ZSTD offers a higher compression ratio at the cost of some performance.
+Compression is applied only to SSTable entries (data blocks) to reduce disk usage and I/O. WAL entries remain uncompressed for fast writes and recovery.

 ### 7.3 Sync Modes